shabeer-syed/acesinehrs/_pages/theory.md

       <div class="w-10 h-10 rounded-full bg-blue-100 text-blue-600 flex items-center justify-center mr-3"><i class="fas fa-city text-lg"></i></div>
       Society & community level
      </h3>
-     <p class="text-slate-600 text-sm leading-relaxed mb-0">Social determinants of health encompass socioeconomic conditions that shape health outcomes for individuals, families and communities.
+     <p class="content-text" style="margin-bottom: 0 !important;">Social determinants of health encompass socioeconomic conditions that shape health outcomes for individuals, families and communities.
 Children with ACEs are more likely to grow up in environments where raising a family and coping with everyday challenges is harder.
 Families may live in communities with high unemployment and a lack of local resources for families, with parents having to travel long distances to work, or family members may be more likely to suffer from health problems that make it difficult to work.</p>
     </div>

     <!-- Arrow connecting the ecological levels -->